Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - You can try updating all drivers on your PC or restarting the Hyper V service, as described below.

-Hyper V or hypervisor is Microsoft’s own product that lets users create and manage virtual machines.
-You can check out our guide to understand how you can enable Hyper V in Windows 11.
+Hyper V or hypervisor is Microsoft’s product that lets users create and manage virtual machines.
+You can check out our guide to understand how to enable Hyper V in Windows 11.

 In this guide, we will give you a bunch of solutions that will help you resolve a common Hyper V not authorized to connect error.
 Let us check it out.